ibm-cloud-docs/vpc/fl-using.md

 Each flow log target can have a single flow log collector, which can lead to overlaps.
 Here are examples, with the finest granularity listed first:

-* A VSI interface might have a flow log collector.
+* A virtual server instance interface might have a flow log collector.
-* The VSI that the interface is attached to might have a separate flow log collector.
+* The virtual server instance that the interface is attached to might have a separate flow log collector.
-* The subnet that the VSI is attached to might have its own flow log collector.
+* The subnet that the virtual server instance is attached to might have its own flow log collector.
 * The VPC that the subnet is part of might have its own flow log collector.

 If an overlap exists, the most targeted flow log collector takes precedence.
 This precedence is important because each flow log collector might log to a different COS bucket, and where flow log data is stored, can change over the lifetime of a virtual server instance.